AnhDungPham2901/Programming-Principles-and-Practice-Using-C-3rd-Edition/Chapter1/Exercises/ex_5.md

 - compile-time: the time during compiler is converting source code into object file </br>
 - cout: stands for character output stream, this is the command to instruct the machine to display characters to the screen </br>
 - std: C++ standard library </br>
-- translation unit: a part of a program that can be compiled independently. </br>
+- translation unit: a part of a program that can be compiled independently.
+We can also call it a module </br>